AlexZhukovich/CoffeeDrinksApi/README.md

 # Coffee Drinks RESTful API

 A RESTful API which provides information about coffee drinks.
 Users can store information about favorite coffee drinks.
+The current implementation uses a runtime database.

 ## Technologies and tools